max027/Notes/Text-editor.md

 * After each keypress: To respond to the user's actions.
 * Before exiting: To clean up our workspace and leave a tidy farewell message.

+# Unicode
+Unicode!
+Unicode is an encoding system that solves the space issue of ASCII.
+Like ASCII, Unicode assigns a unique code, called a code point, to each character.

+# Buffer
+A Buffer is a common structure that holds everything a text editor needs to modify and display a text file.
+A View interacts with the Buffer to render it on the screen.
+In many text editors, you can easily switch from one Buffer to the next, allowing you to open multiple files in parallel
+**String in Rust manages internally, using a structure known as a Vector, or Vec.
+Inside a String, there's a Vec<u8>—a vector of bytes, essentially.**

+## Rust addresses common memory management challenges at the compiler level:
+* It prevents writing beyond allocated memory.
+* It manages pointers carefully to avoid errors like modifying data through one pointer and accessing outdated data with another.
+* Rust's ownership model, including Move Semantics, tracks and manages pointers effectively, reducing errors from outdated or conflicting data accesses.